pulumi/docs/content/docs/get-started/azure/destroy-stack.md

 Congratulations!
 You've successfully provisioned some cloud resources using Pulumi.
 By completing this guide you have successfully:

 - Created a Pulumi new project.
-- Provisioned a new Azure Blob storage account and container.
+- Provisioned a new Azure storage account and container.
 - Added an `index.html` file to your container.
 - Served the `index.html` as a static website.
 - Destroyed the resources you've provisioned.